bitrise-io/devcenter/_articles/troubleshooting/frequent-ios-issues.md

     sudo /usr/bin/gem install bundler

-This will install bundler on the system Ruby and when the fastlane plugin calls bundle install then system Ruby will also install the neccessary dependencies.
+This will install bundler on the system Ruby and when the fastlane plugin calls bundle install, then system Ruby will also install the neccessary dependencies.

 ## The build works in local but not on bitrise.io